jacobposz/Transformers-A-Path-Towards-Autonomous-Machine-Intelligence-Vision/README.md

 ## Question 2

-What are the similarities of ____ and Hierarchical JEPA for Mode-2 hierarchical planning?
+Explain how Hierarchical JEPA for Mode-2 hierarchical planning modifies Mode-2 perception-action.
+What are the similarities?
+What are the differences?

+**Hint:**

+**Mode-2 perception-action**

+**Hierarchical JEPA for Mode-2 hierarchical planning**

 ## Architecture Overview (pseudocode)